 Students study the AQA GCSE English Literature specification which is tested by two exams at the end of the course.
-In Year 10, students begin by studying a Modern Text (Literature Paper 2 Section A), 'Blood Brothers', 'Animal Farm' or 'Lord of the Flies'.
+In Year 10, students begin by studying a Modern Text (Literature Paper 2 Section A), 'Blood Brothers' or 'Animal Farm'.
 The teacher, using knowledge of the class' ability and interest, decides on the text chosen for each group.
 This way we can ensure that students are studying texts that are accessible to them, and offer them opportunities to engage fully with the text.

 We start GCSE study with this element of the Literature exam to help students settle into the new curriculum, as they have previously studied modern texts at KS3.
-The demands of the exam for this text are challenging - this is the only literature question whereby students do not have a copy of the text, therefore, starting the two year course with this allows students maximum opportunity to revise and hone their skills in assessments in Year 10 and Year 11.
+The demands of the exam for this text are challenging - this is the only literature question whereby students do not have an extract of the text in the exam, therefore, starting the two year course with this allows students maximum opportunity to revise and hone their skills in assessments in Year 10 and Year 11.

-After the Modern Text, students will move onto the Shakespeare element of the Literature course (Literature Paper 1 Section A).
-Classes will either study 'Macbeth' or 'Romeo and Juliet', depending on their ability.
+After the Modern Text, students will move onto the Shakespeare element of the Literature course (Literature Paper 1 Section A) and all classes will study 'Macbeth'.
 The two terms allow sufficient time to fully explore the play and help students to grasp the plot and key ideas.
 Students often find this aspect of the curriculum difficult, and therefore much time is dedicated to ensuring a strong grasp on the text is established.

 In Year 11, students begin by studying the 15 poems in the 'Power and Conflict' anthology (Literature Paper 2 Section B), while developing skills for Unseen Poetry (Literature Paper 2 Section C).
-The poems are taught in a sequence that allows links to be drawn between each, and therefore allow students to develop their skills of comparison through the journey of learning.
-The teaching of comparison in Literature marries well at this point with the introduction of Language Paper 2, which is an exam based on comparing two sources.
+The poems are taught in a sequence that allows links to be drawn between each, and therefore allows students to develop their skills of comparison through the journey of learning.
+The teaching of comparison in Literature marries well at this point, with the introduction of Language Paper 2, which is an exam based on comparing two sources.

-Then students study the 19th century text 'Jekyll and Hyde' (Literature Paper 1 Section B) which is again challenging.
+Then students study the 19th century text 'A Christmas Carol' (Literature Paper 1 Section B) which is again challenging.
 By this stage in their studies, students should be increasingly confident and proficient at reading texts, and therefore leaving this element until last means they are as skilled as possible when undertaking the study of this final text.